minio/kes-docs/content/tutorials/getting-started.md

 To upgrade KES, follow the getting started steps and replace the KES binary with the newer version on each KES server node.

 {{< admonition type="important" >}}
-After upgrading to release `2024-02-29T08-12-28Z` or later, you cannot revert to a release prior to `2024-02-29T08-12-28Z` due to changes in how KES processes ciphertext.
+Due to changes in how KES processes ciphertext, it is not possible to revert to an earlier version after upgrading to release `2024-02-29T08-12-28Z` or later.
+MinIO recommends always testing in a lower environment such as staging or development prior to upgrading production.
 {{< /admonition >}}

 ## References